grjsmith/practical_strategy_for_technologists/Chapter6.md

 When technology organisations demand a specific language choice to always be used for solving a specific type of problem they aren’t trying to protect themselves from disruption from their competitors, they are trying to protect themselves from problems their own people might create.
 Mandating a specific language for building backend services allows an organisation to also mandate specific package versions that have been vetted by security and to execute a standard predefined test suite and use a repeatable model for capacity planning.
 All of these are solutions to problems that could be created by the teams within the organisation building the software.

-With that clarified Machievelli’s rule works as well for the strategist as it did mediaeval Italian princes.
+With that clarified Machiavelli's rule works as well for the strategist as it did mediaeval Italian princes.
 If we don’t fear problems caused by our people then we should have as few inviolable rules and principals as possible because that way the teams have the maximum freedom to choose the right solution to any problem they may face.
 If we fear that our people might create a problem for us then we should ensure they operate within well specified guidelines that we can use to secure that aspect of our problem space.

-Three hundred years after Machieavelli wrote his Letters to the Prince Carl Von Clauswitz wrote On War.
-Like Machieavelli before him Clauswitz was trying to create a science form something that was previously considered an art.
+Three hundred years after Machiavelli wrote his Letters to the Prince Carl Von Clauswitz wrote On War.
+Like Machiavelli before him Clauswitz was trying to create a science form something that was previously considered an art.
 This was the first time someone had tried to make a scientific analysis of war.

 >War is a continuation of state policy by other means.